 The risk isn’t just in California, either – earthquakes strong enough to damage buildings can occur in the Pacific Northwest, Missouri, Tennessee, Arkansas, Illinois, Kentucky, Mississippi, Alaska, Hawaii and even South Carolina.

-Here are a few of Morano’s suggestions for businesses considering earthquake insurance:
+Here are a few of Hendrix’s suggestions for businesses considering earthquake insurance:

 - Think about your needs: Insurers exclude earthquake damage from many businesses’ policies unless they specifically purchase earthquake insurance.
-As a result, Morano says, many businesses can’t bounce back financially after earthquakes.
+As a result, Hendrix says, many businesses can’t bounce back financially after earthquakes.

 - Take your workplace and assets into account: Different kinds of businesses have different needs.
-Before choosing a policy, speak with your insurance representative to see how your store, office, industrial facility or outdoor location is covered.
+Before choosing a policy, speak with your insurance representative to find out how your store, office, industrial facility or outdoor location is covered.

-- Keep track of pricing and deductibles: According to Morano, pricing and deductibles for earthquake insurance vary widely by geographic region.
+- Keep track of pricing and deductibles: According to Hendrix, pricing and deductibles for earthquake insurance vary widely by geographic region.
 Outside of California, pricing is usually much lower and deductibles more favorable.
 In general, earthquake rates are at historic lows due to relatively infrequent U.S. earthquake activity.

 - Consider the secondary benefits: Services such as Colony Specialty’s earthquake insurance can make it much easier for businesses to receive bank loans and government funding.
 In certain earthquake-prone areas, banks may even require commercial loan recipients to have earthquake insurance.

-There’s one final reason for businesses to consider earthquake insurance: Unlike flooding or tornados, earthquakes are a year-round risk.
+There’s one final reason for businesses to consider earthquake insurance: Unlike flooding or tornados, earthquakes are a year-round risk and can happen anywhere.